mdboom/pool-party/README.md

 subinterpreter is sent over a pipe back to the worker thread in the main interpreter.
 This does not require the extension to PEP554 to run code in eval mode.

+### A note about nogil

+The `nogil` mode runs on the `colesbury/nogil-3.12` fork of CPython (hash 4526c07).
+That commit segfaults when running the nbody benchmark, so I disabled specialization to get it to run.
+To account for this variable, I also disabled specialization on upstream CPython.

 ## Running this